JohnMarkley/GymTracker_Backend/README.md

 # TO DO
 Will figure out best way to get info from raspberry pi.
 I'm thinking since we can't store the device anywhere we just take averages, put into a txt file and have java pull info from that when called by the front end.

+Make it so you can request info by time & day & crowdedness